davidfloyd91/sushi-impermanent-loss-calculator/README.md

 # Sushi impermanent loss calculator

 ... is a work in progress.
 Meaning, the title's a bit of an exaggeration: it only supports the WETH-WBTC pool for now.
+And it doesn't yet account for liquidity withdrawals.

 See what proportion of Sushi pool tokens you deposited and what proportions you would get if you withdrew rn, eg: